worthant/Java-labs/lab5/src/README.md

   - [ ] create checkCityById method

 #
+- [ ] Add iteration of enums validation to enumValidators instead of checking for null values

+#

 - [ ] rewrite new UserManager class
   - [ ] delete isWorking in Main and in UserManager.